shujiehan/StreamDFP/README.md

 3. go back to `StreamDFP/`;

-4. run the script `run_hi7_reg.sh` to training prediction model of ARF and predict disk failures;
+4. run the script `run_hi7_reg.sh` to training prediction model of FIMT-DD and predict disk failures;

-5. parse the results by running `python parse_reg.py hi7_example/example.txt`
+5. parse the results by running `python parse_reg.py hi7_example_reg/example.txt`

 6. output the following results: